 Briquilimab (Formerly JSP191)

 Briquilimab (JSP191) is an unconjugated, aglycosylated, anti-c-Kit antibody that functionally blocks the interaction of the c-Kit receptor from its ligand, stem cell factor (SCF).
-The interaction of SCF and c-Kit is required for mast and stem cells to survive.
-By blocking SCF from binding to c-Kit and disrupting the critical survival signal, briquilimab causes mast and stem cells to undergo cell death.
+The interaction of SCF and c-Kit is required for mast cells to survive.
+By blocking SCF from binding to c-Kit and disrupting the critical survival signal, briquilimab causes mast cells to undergo orderly cell death.
 For mast cell-driven diseases such as chronic urticaria, this removes the underlying source of the inflammatory response.
-For stem cell transplant, briquilimab clears the niche in the bone marrow for donor or gene-corrected hematopoietic stem cells to engraft.
-Briquilimab leverages its ability to potently target the SCF/c-Kit signaling pathway and does not carry a toxic payload or recruit immune cells to induce an immune response.
+In low-to-intermediate risk MDS, briquilimab blocks critical cell survival signals, depleting Kit-expressing MDS cells.
+For stem cell transplant, briquilimab blocks the ability of stem cells to recover from low intensity radiation, thereby opening the specific niches in the bone marrow for donor or gene-corrected hematopoietic stem cells to engraft.

 Mechanism Of Action